Dazed and Confused (Jake Holmes song): Live performances

 "Dazed and Confused" was the most regularly performed song by Led Zeppelin, appearing at over 400 concerts.
 It was played on every tour up to and including their 1975 shows at Earls Court.
-It was greatly expanded to include more improvisation, including short portions of other songs, and live performances could be as long as at least 30 minutes.
+It was greatly expanded to include more improvisation, including short portions of other songs, and live performances could exceed 30 minutes.
 It was subsequently removed from their live set, although Page continued to perform parts of the bowed guitar segment during solo spots on subsequent tours, as preludes to "Achilles Last Stand" (1977 tour) and "In the Evening" (Knebworth 1979 and Tour Over Europe 1980).
 It was part of the group's set at the Ahmet Ertegun Tribute Concert on December 10, 2007.

 A live version of "Dazed and Confused" recorded July 1973 at New York's Madison Square Garden was featured in the 1976 Led Zeppelin concert film The Song Remains the Same.
 Other live recordings are found on the following official releases: